munificent/magpie/doc/site/markdown/patterns.md

 ### Literal Patterns

-A literal value like `123` or `true` where a pattern is expected defines a *literal* pattern.
+A [literal value](primitives.html) like `123` or `true` where a pattern is expected defines a *literal* pattern.
 As you would expect, a literal pattern only matches an identical value.
 The pattern `"hi"` matches the string value `"hi"` and nothing else.

 ### Equality Patterns

-To check if a value is equal to the result of some expression, you can use an *equality pattern*.
+To check if a value is equal to the result of some [expression](expressions.html), you can use an *equality pattern*.
 It starts with `==`, followed by the value to be compared with.

     :::magpie
     == math.Pi

 The above pattern will match the value &pi; and fail to match otherwise.
-The value can be any Magpie [expression](expressions.html).

 ### Type Patterns

 Now we start to get to the interesting patterns.
-Often, you'll want to check to see if a value is of a certain class (or a subclass) in order to tell if an operation is valid.
+Often, you'll want to check to see if a value is of a certain [class](classes.html) (or a subclass) in order to tell if an operation is valid.
 To do that, you can use a *type pattern*.
 A type pattern starts with the keyword `is` followed by an expression:

     :::magpie
     is String